Common vision issues:

 Footnotes

 Important information for contact lens wearers: ACUVUE® Contact Lenses are available by prescription only for vision correction.
-An eye care professional will determine whether contact lenses are right for you.
+An eye care practitioner will determine whether contact lenses are right for you.
 Although rare, serious eye problems can develop while wearing contact lenses.
-To help avoid these problems, follow the wear and replacement schedule and the lens care instructions provided by your eye care professional.
+To help avoid these problems, follow the wear and replacement schedule and the lens care instructions provided by your eye care practitioner.
 Do not wear contact lenses if you have an eye infection, or experience eye discomfort, excessive tearing, vision changes, redness or other eye problems.
-If one of these conditions occurs, remove the lens and contact your eye care professional immediately.
-For more information on proper wear, care and safety, talk to your eye care professional
+If one of these conditions occurs, remove the lens and contact your eye care practitioner immediately.
+For more information on proper wear, care and safety, talk to your eye care practitioner.